Medically reviewed by Kristin Hall, FNP

 Although the research is somewhat scarce for DHEA, it does indicate that when taken daily, it may help improve your erectile function.

 Another supplement that may benefit your erectile function is L-arginine, an amino acid that helps boost nitric oxide production in the body.

 Nitric oxide plays a role in relaxing the corpus cavernosum smooth muscle to improve circulation and erectile function.

 Pycnogenol, a nutritional supplement derived from French maritime pine bark extract, may offer similar benefits.

-One study looked at the efficacy of L-argenine used in concert with pycnogenol and found that men who used the two together saw drastic improvements in erectile function.
+One NIH study looked at the efficacy of L-arginine used in concert with pycnogenol and found that men who used the two together saw drastic improvements in erectile function.

 Other supplements that are alleged to potentially help boost circulation and improve sexual function include:

 Horny goat weed